wegfawefgawefg/asset-cache-py/README.md

 # small-ass-cache

 ## What is it?
-The "SMALL ASSet Cache" is an asset management system that lets you declare your assets once and load them when you need them.
+The "SMALL ASSet Cache" is a single file asset management system that lets you declare your assets once and load them when you need them.
 It is really intended to be used for games, but can be used for any project that needs to load assets from a file system.

 ## Why was it made?
 I got tired of writing the same shit over and over.
 This enables my future self be lazy.